rklaehn/frosty/README.md

 ## Co-signing daemon

-Start with one of the directories created by split
+Start with one of the directories created by split.
+We created splits a, b and c in the previous example, so let's use a.

 ```
-> cargo run cosign --data-path path-to-fragments
+> cargo run cosign --data-path a

 Can cosign for following keys
 - 25mzjgjlrcrma7wkm4l3fjv2afcs53cvmmyw3v2uwwt2dczsinaa (min 2 signers)